lonerapier/Vikalpa/README.md

 Vikalpa is a vanilla **ERC1155** options protocol facilitating writing/buying covered calls and covered puts in European options.
 The contracts have been directly inspired and modified from [@0xAliciabedes's](https://twitter.com/0xAlcibiades) [Valorem Options Contracts](https://github.com/Alcibiades-Capital/valorem-options-contracts).

+> Note: This is not meant for any production use anywhere.
+Please check out [Valorem Options Contracts](https://github.com/Alcibiades-Capital/valorem-options-contracts) for any queries.

 ```bash
 /*
  * Will, it be a Call or Put, Anon?
 You decide.